 4. Create a “Hill and Valley Fund”

 The last step to budgeting on an unpredictable income is to create a “Hill and Valley Fund.”
 This is a fund that allows you to dip into a financial reserve when your unpredictable income is down (valley) and add to it when your income is back up (hill) again.

-For example, if your average monthly income is $4000 and on your worst month you only made $2500, then you need to withdraw $1500 from your “Hill and Valley Fund.”
+For example, if your average monthly income is $4000 and on your worst month you only made $2500, then you need to withdraw $1500 from your “Hill and Valley Fund” in your lowest month.

 If you make $5000 the following month which would exceed your average monthly income, then you should deposit the excess $1000 into your “Hill and Valley Fund” for potential future needs.

 It’s not easy to live on and budget with an unpredictable income.
 If you’re already in the hole, behind on bills, and struggling with credit cards, then I realize that it may seem like you need something more.

-But I want to encourage you that slow and steady win the race!
+But I want to encourage you that slow and steady wins the race!
 This method may not make a difference right away, but if you follow these 4 simple steps, then you’ll be able to stop relying on credit to get you through and ringing up late charges that damage your financial goals.